The world in 2030 may seem a long way off, but at Capital Group we spend a lot of time thinking about the distant future.

 This is one area where emerging markets are ahead of the U.S. We’ve seen this trend for several years in developing countries — where many consumers had no bank accounts but did have mobile phones and adopted mobile payment technology quickly.
 The pandemic accelerated use of digital payments around the world, including places where it hadn’t previously been ingrained in daily life.
 Once this crisis is over, I think a lot more people will be comfortable making digital payments, and they probably won’t feel the need to use cash as much as they did before.

-As consumers become increasingly comfortable with the technology, companies with large global footprints could be poised to benefit.
-We’ve also seen strong growth in smaller companies outside the U.S. that offer mobile payment platforms for merchants.
+As consumers become increasingly comfortable with the technology, companies with large global footprints such as Mastercard and PayPal are poised to benefit.
+We’ve also seen strong growth in smaller companies outside the U.S., such as Brazil’s PagSeguro and StoneCo, which offer mobile payment platforms for merchants.

 A cure for cancer may be closer than you think.
 In fact, I believe some cancers will be functionally cured with cell therapy between now and 2030.
 New, reliable tests should enable very early detection of cancer formation and location.
 Beyond that, cancer could largely be eradicated as a major cause of death through early diagnosis.